-- Medaille Hall, mezzanine expanded quiet hours. - Medaille lobby, second floor expanded quiet hours. - Medaille lobby, third floor no visitors or blatant noise after 10PM week days, and after midnight during the weekends. - Medaille Hall, fourth floor open 24 hours, contains a kitchen with a stove, sink, and refrigerator.
-A lounge is available for commuter and resident students with couches, television and gaming system. - St. Joseph's Hall, first floor lobby and recreation room open 24-hours. - Southwest Hall, third floor lobby open 24-hours, no blatant noise after 10PM weekdays, after midnight during the weekend.
+- Medaille lobby, third floor no visitors or blatant noise after 10PM week days, and after midnight during the weekends. - Medaille Hall, fourth floor open 24 hours, contains a kitchen with a stove, sink, and refrigerator.
+A lounge is available for commuter and resident students with couches, television and gaming system.